deckhouse/virtualization/docs/USER_GUIDE.md

 ## GPU devices

-{{< alert level="warning" >}}
+{{< alert level="info" >}}
-GPU device passthrough is an experimental feature available only in the Enterprise Edition.
+GPU device passthrough is an experimental feature available in commercial DP editions.
 {{< /alert >}}

-The virtualization module attaches physical GPU devices to virtual machines using DRA (Dynamic Resource Allocation).
+DP attaches physical GPU devices to virtual machines using DRA (Dynamic Resource Allocation).
 A device is requested by a reference to a `GPUClass` in the [`.spec.gpus`](cr.html#virtualmachine-v1alpha2-spec-gpus) block of the [VirtualMachine](cr.html#virtualmachine) resource.

 An administrator prepares the `GPUClass` resources, so ask them which classes are available in the cluster.